kobs30/onomy-sdk/docs/architecture/adr-030-authz-module.md

 keys.

 The current
-implementation is based on work done by the [Gaian's team at Hackatom Berlin 2019](https://github.com/cosmos-gaians/onomy-sdk/tree/hackatom/x/delegation).
+implementation is based on work done by the [Ochainn's team at Hackatom Berlin 2019](https://github.com/cosmos-ochainns/onomy-sdk/tree/hackatom/x/delegation).

 ## Decision